castedcrown84/hw1/readme.md

 ## About

-Code Refactor is a web application made for Horiseon, a marketing agency.
+Code Refactor for a web application made for Horiseon, a marketing agency.
 It follows accessibility standards, making it optimized for search engines.

 ## Standards Crtirea Met!